-Before a Conservation Restriction is recorded, a thorough baseline documentation report (BDR) of the property shall be prepared, consistent with current professional guidelines for BDRs (as outlined in The Conservation Easement Handbook, published by the Land Trust Alliance), but at a minimum including:
+Before a Conservation Restriction is recorded, a thorough baseline documentation report (BDR) of the property shall be prepared, consistent with current professional guidelines for BDRs (as outlined in The Conservation Easement Handbook, published by the Land Trust Alliance), but at a minimum including: 1. topographic and soil map

-- topographic and soil map
+- copographic and sc

+assessor's map

-- 2. assessor's map
+- assessor s map

-- 3. relevant plans of land
+relevant plans of land

 - ground monitoring photos of existing conditions, photo locator map and photo descriptions

+- ground monitoring photos of exis

-aerial photo.
+aerial photo

 - 6. CR summary and abstract

 - 7. Written report detailing the condition of the restricted property and its conservation values.

-The BDR shall be signed by DNRT, any other grantee, and the grantor(s) as an accurate representation of the property on the date of the recording of the restriction.
-The grantor(s) will be provided with a copy of the BDR and a second DNRT copy will be stored off-site.
+The BDR shall be signed by DNRT, any other grantee, and the grantor(\dot{v}) as an accurate representation of the property on the date of the recording of the restriction.
+The grantor(\dot{v}) will be provided with a copy of the BDR and a second DNRT copy will be stored off-site.

-After the BDR has been created, the in-office version that will be added to over time will become known as the Baseline Documentation file (BDF).
+After the BDR has been created, the in-office version that will be added to over time will become known as the Baseline Documentation File (BDF).
 DNRT shall keep a field copy of the entire BDF in the office, and a second copy off-site.
 The BDF shall be reviewed at least annually and be updated when new data becomes available (e.g., new monitoring reports, new aerial photos, new soil maps, etc.).
-Assessor's records shall be monitored for change of ownershio.
+Assessor's records shall be monitored for change of ownership.